March 2024

 Article XXVI– Board of Family Life Ministry (adopted 2002)

-The Board of Family Life Ministry shall consist of at least three members.
+The Board of Family Life Ministry shall consist of at least four members.

 The Board of Family Life Ministry will elect a chairman from amongst themselves annually.
 The chairman shall represent or appoint a representative to attend Church Council meetings.